Canada Pension Plan: How do the rules affect you?

 So, what’s the catch?
 When you elect to split your benefit, your spouse’s benefit is automatically split by the same percentage and assigned back to you.
 Your income will therefore only be reduced by the difference between the two.
 However, even with this automatic assignment, as long as your income is higher than your spouse’s, this splitting strategy can still lower your combined taxes.

 If you're a high income earner and eligible to collect Old Age Security (OAS), splitting your CPP can help shield you from the OAS ‘clawback’.
-In 2014 if your income was over $71,592 you'll receive less OAS than you would normally be entitled to.
+If your income was over $73,756 in 2016 you'll receive less OAS than you would normally be entitled to.
 By sharing your CPP payment with your spouse and lowering your taxable income, you can take a bite out of the clawback or avoid it altogether.

 Depending on your circumstances, you may be able to split other pension income to further reduce your taxes.
 Your advisor can help you identify which of your pension sources are eligible for splitting and how to get the most tax savings from this strategy.